akspa0/floppyai/docs/profiles.md

 - Uses profile-specified interval histogram min/max where applicable

 If no profile is provided, data-driven heuristics are used (current defaults remain for backward compatibility).

+## Sanitizer and Safe-USB

+The `safe-usb` generator profile enables the flux sanitizer to clamp very short cells and split very long gaps (keepalive), helping stability on modern USB controllers.
+See `docs/sanitizing_flux.md` for details and advanced flags.

 ## Overlays and Profiles